b24nguyen/VariousNotesAndDuties/PSYCH 207 - Exam Review.md

 **Two approaches to the study of reasoning**:

 - Rule-based: people rely on mental rules but can't consciously think about them to draw conclusions
-- Mental models: does not consist of special rules, consists of creating mental models ex: pictures for infomration processing
+- Mental models: does not consist of special rules, consists of creating mental models ex: pictures for information processing

 ## Chapter 11